goggin13/dotfiles/README.markdown

 * resolve conflicts all me or all them
   * `git checkout --ours index.html`
   * `git checkout --theirs index.html`
+* checkout a remote branch
+  * git checkout -b new_branch origin/new_branch

 ## Files
 * download from remote server